decentralMind/solidity-donts/README.md

-Personal collection of Solidity anti-patterns for learning propose.
+Personal collection of Solidity files for reference.